GeneRegulationi3S/APAtizer/README.md

 <img src="https://github.com/user-attachments/assets/2fd4c20b-bd9a-4aa8-a15e-7f684dd9af09" alt="apa_corr_case1">

 In this section we can see the pearson correlation analysis scatter plot between the 3'UTR APA and DGE events.
-In this case study for colon cancer we can see that genes that undergo 3'UTR APA shortening events are being upregulated and the genes that undergo 3'UTR APA lengthening events are being downregulated.
+In this case study for M1 macrophages we can see that genes that undergo 3'UTR APA shortening events are being upregulated and the genes that undergo 3'UTR APA lengthening events are being downregulated.

 ## IPA CORRELATION ANALYSIS
 <img src="https://github.com/user-attachments/assets/28027bf2-de76-4398-9a38-16ac5855c82b" alt="ipa_corr_case1">

 Now, in this section we have the pearson correlation analysis scatter plot between IPA and DGE events.
-For colon cancer, we can also see that we have a significant negative correlation between IPA and DGE events.
+In this case study for M1 macrophages we can also see that we have a significant negative correlation between IPA and DGE events.
 Genes that undergo IPA downregulation are being more expressed, whereas genes that undergo IPA upregulation are being less expressed.

 # APAtizer walkthrough case study 2 (Illumina standard RNA-Seq samples from Mouse (Heart vs Testis))
 ## Sample Sheet